Solidity-X/Dynamic-Staking/README.md

 ```

 **Misc**
 There are some for less fundamental functions of this contract.
 There are more things do to such as maybe ass time locks and custom withdraw amounts.
-The whole code is up on github
+The whole code is up on [github](https://github.com/Solidity-X/Dynamic-Staking/tree/main)
+And if you need a professional smart contract dev for your next project then contact me on telegram: @solidityX